Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 Key Takeaways

-* Lacosamide is a prescription medication used to treat partial-onset seizures in adults.
+* Lacosamide is an anticonvulsant medication that is used to treat partial-onset seizures in adults.

 Q: What is the most common side effect of lacosamide?